 Doxorubicin is mutagenic and can induce chromosomal damage in human spermatozoa.
 Oligospermia or azoospermia may be permanent; however, sperm counts have been reported to return to normospermic levels in some instances.
 This may occur several years after the end of therapy.
-Men undergoing treatment with doxorubicin should use effective contraceptive measures.
+Men undergoing treatment with doxorubicin should use effective contraceptive measures against possible hazards to the foetus.